Target withdraws forecasts, curbs spending to meet virus-related demand

 Target, like many other retailers, has reduced store hours for cleaning and restocking and said last week it would raise the minimum wage by $2 an hour for store and distribution center workers through May 2.

-Rivals such as Amazon.com Inc (AMZN.O) and Walmart Inc (WMT.N) have also boosted pay and gone on a hiring spree to manage a surge in orders.
+Rivals such as Amazon.com Inc and Walmart Inc have also boosted pay and gone on a hiring spree to manage a surge in orders.

 The virus, which has infected more than 44,000 people in the United States leading to more than 500 deaths, has resulted in the closure of several businesses and raised concerns of a global recession.